BLCM/bl3mods/TheGigaMaster/Varkid Evolution Increase/README.md

 However, currently I don't think "Raid" is in the game, so we will have to wait and see what happens.
 It'll be fun to go from "Ok this is a good challenge" to "God has abandoned us" by completely spiking in difficulty.

+I'm pretty sure once we get the new raid boss, the part of "superbadass -> raid" will become active, but we'll see.

 ## Future Ideas
 Increase all spawns to make super badass 75%+ and "Raid" 50%.